xuxinhang/snowpack-plugin-ejs/README.md

 Assign this option to use your own ejs module.

-This option can be useful when you have to rewrite some members of ejs module.
+This option would be useful when you have to rewrite some members of ejs module.

 ```javascript
 let ejs = require('ejs'),